auth0/docs/articles/security/store-tokens.md

 ### Web Storage (local storage/session storage)

 Commonly, the JWT is placed in the browsers local storage and this works well for most use cases.
-There are some issues with storing JWTs in local storage to be aware of.
-Unlike cookies, local storage is sandboxed to a specific domain and its data cannot be accessed by any other domain including sub-domains.

 When logging in a user with a username and password, the response body contains the `access_token` JWT.
 Then you need to handle this response in the client side code.
 This token can then be stored in localStorage or sessionStorage.